Complete Guide to How Did the Persic Empire’s Military Tactics Evolve Over Time?

 1. What was the primary composition of the Persian army?

 The Persian army was primarily composed of infantry, cavalry, and archers, with a significant emphasis on integrating diverse forces from conquered regions.
-Elite units like the Immortals formed the core of their professional army.
+Elite units like the Immortals formed the core of their professional army, maintaining exactly 10,000 soldiers at all times through immediate replacement of casualties.

 2. How did the Persic Empire utilize engineering in warfare?